nikhil296/Git/git_internal.md

         . "git add " command adds the saved files into the staging area.
         . file/changes which are surely going to be part of next commit.
         .
 It is the place where git knows what will change between the current and next commit.
+        . "git ls-files"  -  shows all files and folders in the staging area.

     - Local Repository area :
         . "git commit " commits the files from staging area to local repo.

+### `git ls-files`  vs  `ls` :-

+    - `git ls-files`  :  it shows all files in the staging area.
+    - `ls`            :  it is a linux command that shows all files/folders in the local working directory.

 ### How git handles files
 <details>